galasa-dev/helm/README.md

 If multiple users require admin privileges, multiple groups, users, or ServiceAccounts can be assigned the `galasa-admin` role by extending the [subjects](https://github.com/galasa-dev/helm/blob/main/charts/ecosystem/rbac-admin.yaml#L36) list (see [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac) for more information).

-For versions following 0.23.0, the other RBAC file ([rbac.yaml](./charts/ecosystem/templates/rbac.yaml)) is applied automatically when installing the ecosystem chart.
+For chart versions following 0.23.0, the other RBAC file ([rbac.yaml](./charts/ecosystem/templates/rbac.yaml)) is applied automatically when installing the ecosystem chart.
 It creates a Galasa service account if one does not already exist so the API, Engine Controller, Metrics, and Resource Monitor can coordinate, while allowing the Engine Controller to create and manage engine pods.

-For version 0.23.0 and prior, you will need to apply [rbac.yaml](./charts/ecosystem/rbac.yaml) manually.
+For chart version 0.23.0 and prior, you will need to apply [rbac.yaml](./charts/ecosystem/rbac.yaml) manually.
 You can do this by running the following command in this repository's [`ecosystem`](./charts/ecosystem/) directory:
 ```console
 kubectl apply -f rbac.yaml
 ```